Korialstrasz2/Sfintegrator/README.md

    The app runs on <http://localhost:5000>.

 4. Configure your Salesforce connected app with the callback URL `http://localhost:5000/oauth/callback` (or your deployed URL).
 5. Use the Org Configuration page to add your org credentials and authorize via OAuth.
+If your org enforces My Domain logins, select
+   **Custom Domain** and enter the My Domain login URL (for example `https://your-domain.my.salesforce.com`) before clicking **Connect**.

 ## Environment variables